 Stock up on your prescription drugs before you go.

 It’s impossible to refill every prescription in every part of the world.
 Talk to you doctor about getting an advance prescription.
 Similarly, some personal items, including tampons with applicators, contact lenses, and refillable water bottles, are less available outside of the United States.
-If you can’t live without a hygiene or health product, research its availability in your host country.
+If you can’t live without a hygiene or health product, research its availability in your host country and decide whether you should purchase extra ahead of time.

 Check with your insurance company about coverage while you’re abroad.